 No Mandatory Warranty Covenant

 Some states require certain covenants (promises) in property deeds.
-Arizona takes a different approach.
-This statute makes clear that no person is obligated to insert a covenant of warranty into a conveyance.
-At the same time, neither party is restricted from including any clause they consider proper and advisable.
+This statute takes a different approach.
+No person is obligated to insert a covenant of warranty into a conveyance of real estate.
+At the same time, neither party is restricted from including any clause they consider proper.

 No person shall be obliged to insert the covenant of warranty, or restrained from inserting any clause in a conveyance which is deemed proper and advisable by the purchaser and seller, and forms not contravening laws of the land shall not be invalidated.

-A.R.S. § 33-434This is Arizona's way of honoring freedom of contract in real property transactions.
+A.R.S. § 33-434This honors freedom of contract in real estate transactions.
 As long as the deed does not violate existing law, the parties can shape the terms to fit their situation.

 What This Means in Practice